Biobix/DeepRibo/README.md

 # DeepRibo

 DeepRibo is a deep neural network created by Clauwaert.
 J et. al. for the prediction of Open Reading Frames (ORF) in prokaryotes using ribosome profiling data.
 The package is written in python 3 using the PyTorch library.
 This repository contains the code necessary to train your own models.
 However, the weights of the six models discussed in the [Article](.) are given in `models/` and can therefore be directly used as a tool to make predictions.
-It is stronly recommended to use GPU's for the use of DeepRibo.
+It is strongly recommended to use GPU infrastructure for training new models using DeepRibo.

 # Installation